pcsubhashv/Purna-Chandra-Subhash-Veeravalli/README.md

 ![](/images/cropped.jpeg)
 # Education
-Master's in Management Information Systems
+Master's in Management Information Systems Minor in Supply Chain Management - CGPA: 3.9

 # Work Experience
 ### Associate Software Engineer
-Develop, test, and maintain software applications based on client requirements, including designing new features and debugging.
+* Develop, test, and maintain software applications based on client requirements, including designing new features and debugging.
-Collaborate with cross-functional teams to ensure alignment of software solutions with business needs.
+* Collaborate with cross-functional teams to ensure alignment of software solutions with business needs.
 Ensure software quality through unit testing
-Conducted data collection, cleaning, and preprocessing to ensure high-quality datasets for analysis in the Zurich Farmers project.
+* Conducted data collection, cleaning, and preprocessing to ensure high-quality datasets for analysis in the Zurich Farmers project.
-Involved in code deployment and testing according to the release schedule.
+* Involved in code deployment and testing according to the release schedule.
 Supported teams during functional, system, database, GUI, regression, and smoke testing, including DB2 data testing in mainframe technology.